samosbor/thesamosborne/content/posts/how-i-use-my-free-azure-credit.md

 - **Virtual Machine**:
 Ubuntu 18 LTS on a VM with 2 vCPUs and 8gb of ram.
 I also added a data disk with 500gb of the cheapest HDD storage.
 It took some time to set up everything.
 The tutorials that were most helpful were [this one from NextCloud](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html) about installing on Linux and [this one from Microsoft](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal) on getting the data disk attached to the VM in the right place.

-I used my NextCloud setup for a couple of weeks and it worked great!
+I used my NextCloud setup for a couple of weeks, and it worked great!
 I would definitely recommend trying it out.
 The whole server cost was about $90/month, so it was well within my $150 allotment.
 Ultimately, I felt a little nervous about having all my data on a platform that I could potentially mess up and lose everything.
 Also, Microsoft 365 with 1tb of storage is only $15/year for employees, so I decided to go with that.

 {{< rawhtml >}}
   <div class="freeAzureHeader">